-For example, in my experience, I usually instruct my students on the optional camera use.
-I know some of them feel awkward, intimidated, and conscious when they talk.
+For example, in my experience, I usually instruct my students on optional camera use.
+I know some of them to feel awkward, intimidated, and conscious when they talk.
 If it’s really necessary, or the group feels comfortable using the camera while having their small meeting, then that’s totally fine.
 You just have to make it clear from the start.

 Another important thing that I always include in my instructions is not to allow screenshots and recordings of short meetings or even at the main hall.
 If the situation requires verification, I am the one to take the screenshot but I have to make sure that everyone looks fine on the camera.
 No awkward poses.
 Anyway, this is just for record purposes.

 Your students should be certain about what to do and what they should not do.
 Clear-cut rules should be presented before small group learning happens.

 Also, in the virtual breakout room, students are encouraged to become independent learners so they have to be aware of what to follow.

 Setting clear and consistent house rules can make virtual breakout rooms successful.
 Typically, if things are not clear to your students, it may result in poor interaction in the virtual spaces you’ve created for them.

 With our full embrace of the hybrid learning model, we should make the instructional delivery effective.
 One of the important aspects to make online classes productive aside from the technical factors is setting clear instructions for the students to follow.